Cradlewise header logoExplore Smart Crib

 Childcare & Daycare

-Childcare is, for most families, the single largest expense in a baby's first year—and often the most stressful decision.
+Childcare is, for most families, the single largest expense in a baby's first year, and often the most stressful decision.
 The cost depends on the type of care, your location, and the age of your child (infant care is more expensive than toddler care due to lower caregiver-to-child ratios).

 Center-based daycare for infants averages $10,000 to $26,000 per year nationally, with the highest costs in Massachusetts ($20,000+ per year), Washington D.C., California, and New York.
 A full-time nanny costs $25,000 to $50,000 or more per year depending on your metro area, experience level, and whether you provide benefits.
-In some markets, a nanny share—splitting a nanny with another family—can reduce costs by 25–30%.
+In some markets, a nanny share, splitting a nanny with another family, can reduce costs by 25–30%.

 If one parent stays home, the direct childcare cost is zero, but the opportunity cost of forgone income, career advancement, and retirement contributions can be substantial.
 Family members who provide care can dramatically reduce expenses, though this option is not available to everyone.
 When evaluating childcare, consider the total financial picture: the cost of care versus the net income of the working parent, tax benefits like the Dependent Care FSA (up to $5,000 pre-tax), and the Child and Dependent Care Tax Credit.

-Health, Safety & Baby-Proofing
+Safety & Getting Around

 Where you live has a major impact on how much you’ll spend in your baby’s first year.
 The biggest drivers of regional differences are childcare costs, healthcare expenses, and overall cost of living, especially housing.